MathieuNls/bug-taxonomy/03_preliminaries.md

 \subsection{Project Tracking Systems\label{sec:issue-tracking}}

-Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behavior, managers can create tasks to drive the evolution forward and crash report (CRs) can be automatically created.
+Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behavior.
-These systems are also used by development teams to keep track of the modification induced by bug and to crash reports, and keep track of the fixes.
+These systems are also used by development teams to keep track of the modifications induced by a bug and bug reports, and keep track of the fixes.

 \begin{figure}[h!]
 	\centering